microsoft/react-native-windows-samples/docs/windowsbrush-and-theme.md

 The following examples cover how to access and use the Windows system theme brushes and apply them in your styles.
 For more information on Windows Xaml theme resources see: https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/xaml-theme-resources

-Any brush/color value within your apps native ResourceDictionary, either from the system, or custom native resources, are availiable using `PlatformColor`.
+Any brush/color value within your apps native ResourceDictionary, either from the system, or custom native resources, are available using `PlatformColor`.

 #### Using theme brushes in a style